fieldtrip/website/workshop/madrid2019/tutorial_cleaning.md

 to save disk space, it is advisable to save the minimal information and run again the pipeline to reconstruct the data.
 Here we have already saved the artifacts we identified but not the cleaned eeg data.
-You can either load the preselected artifact file 'sub-22_run-03_eeg_artif' or with your own selection.
+You can either load the preselected artifact file 'sub-22_run-03_eeg_artif' or continue with your own selection.

     load('sub-22_run-03_eeg_artif')

-# Interpolating bad channels
+## Interpolating bad channels
 We will now see two different ways of dealing with noisy channels.
 One is to interpolate entire channels.
 The other way is to interpolate only segments that contain artifacts.

 A definition of neighbouring channels is needed when repairing missing channels (they will be reconstructed by a weighted average of the neighbours).
-FieldTrip already comes with a variety of templates for defining neighbouring channels.
-Read here if you wnat to know more TODO LINK TO page.
+FieldTrip already comes with a variety of **[templates for defining neighbouring channels](/template/neighbours)**.
 For this dataset we provide this information for you.

     load('cfg_neighbours','neighbours');